wazuh/wazuh-documentation/source/user-manual/files-backup/restoring/wazuh-agent.rst

 #.
 Decompress the file using `7-Zip <https://www.7-zip.org/>`__ or any of your preferred tools.

-Restoring Wazuh agent files on Windows endpoints
+Restoring Wazuh agent files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Perform the steps below to restore Wazuh agent files on a Windows endpoint.
+Perform the steps below to restore the Wazuh agent files on a Windows endpoint.

 #.
 Stop the Wazuh agent to prevent any modification to the Wazuh agent files during the restore process by running the following command on the Command Prompt as an administrator: